-And while I can see how running in the Aqua Lites would serve you well, given their mild-mannered (or hip colored) aesthetic, I've always seen them more as a casual shoes that keeps me close to being barefoot without toe pockets, crazy sole and lace configurations, or slipper-like looks.
+And while I can see how running in the Aqua Lites would serve you well, given their mild-mannered (or hip colored) aesthetic, I’ve always seen them more as a casual shoes that keeps me close to being barefoot without toe pockets

 Does something like that pique your interest?
 Read on for a detailed review including over 50 photos of the shoes, how they pair with jeans and pants, how they contrast to the Aquas of old, and even a set of the Aqua Lites in the updated blue-upper, white-soled colorway!
 Read on!

 outsole (they are neutral or zero drop from heel-to-toe so they have no elevated heel), a removable 3mm PU

 insole, and a 100% vegan upper that almost completely lacks any sewn together parts.
 They have a sizeable toe box for quality toe splay.